 Now I feel guilty.
 Our boys grew.
 We needed space.
 We opted for the bigger contemporary a few miles down.

 And now this little ranch stands dejected, almost accusing, the one I left behind.

 Making matters worse, I read that empty homes don’t sell.
 People are creeped out by all that dead air and open space.
 People need to see evidence humans live there.
 People like happy houses.
 Who can blame them?

-Still, over the years I’ve envisioned a young family moving in.
-I want this house to have birthday parties, holidays and pizza nights again.
+Over the years I’ve envisioned a young family moving in.
+I want this house to have birthday parties, holidays, and pizza nights again.

 I’ve also tried telling myself it’s only a house.
 It’s not my problem.
 Why am I upset over this?
 And yet something pulls at me.

 Even though this house isn’t alive, for me it has a soul.
 Like all houses, it’s an empty vessel needing that spark of life and humanity.
 And like people, you can tell the difference between a house that’s loved and one that’s unloved.
 You can tell the difference between a happy house and an unhappy one.

 A friend told me they heard someone had bought the place.
 And yes, it was one of the cheapest properties in town.
 But it was bought.